anastasianamakonova/board-game-chatbot/README.md

 User: [clicks "🧒 6+ (6-11 лет)"]\
 Bot: [shows family-friendly games for 4 players under 60 minutes]

-Commands Reference

-- /start - Begin a new game search
-- /cancel - Cancel current search and end conversation

 Troubleshooting

 Problems and solutions:
 - Bot does not respond - Send /start to restart the conversation
 - No games found - Use "Не важно" (Not important) options for more results
 - Buttons are not visible - Update Telegram app to the latest version
-- Game description is cut off - Descriptions are limited to 500 characters in the current version

 Additional Notes
 - The bot interface is in Russian language